paasmaker/paasmaker/documentation/source/user-howto-php-wordpress.rst

 At this stage, you can check in the updated files, which will be ``wp-config.php``, ``manifest.yml``, and ``PmInterface.php``.
-You will also notice a ``paasmaker_env_web.sh`` file, which you should add to your version control's ignore list - it's not required here.
+You will also notice a ``paasmaker_env_web.sh`` file, which you should add to your version control's ignore list, as it's written out by Paasmaker when it starts your instance.

 .. code-block:: bash